Sanctifying the ordinary through prayer, work and study...

 The Benedictine medal is one of the oldest and honoured tokens in Western Christendom and is a trusty spiritual tool used by generations of Christians towards the love of God and neighbour and against the devil and his minions.

-The Companions of the Order of St. Benedict (OSBCn) have had their own unique design created as a way of encouraging unity and recognition within their community.
+The Order of St. Gilbert of Sempringham have had their own unique design created as a way of encouraging unity and recognition within their community.

 oratory of the holyrood

 Our tiny oratory is located at Ferrar House and is accessible from the garden.
 It’s a special place where our Brothers and Sister pray along with any guests that might be in attendance.
 “Holyrood” is from the Old English—“rood” meaning “cross”.
 We are blessed to house four first class relics here.

 Meditating upon the Holy rule of St. Benedict